abdifatahdev/learning-C-programming/README.md

-# learning-C-programming
+# programming-in-C
-This is the reposiory for learning to code in C programming langauge.
-I will be teaching myself all the basics of C progamming that is require for OSU's CS344 course.
+Repo for my programs as I'm learning syntax of C language for CS344 course at OSU.